All Episodes

 Maybe that's all you do that day.

-You just look at their tax and go, okay.
+You just look at their tax and go, okay, they have lower state taxes.

-So so far I'm good.
+So far, I'm good.

 Maybe the next day you ask again, what is the smallest thing I can do?

-Well, I could maybe uh do a little research to find out what town would be the best town to live in that's near wherever I think I want to work, for example, or my family or whatever.
+Well, I could maybe do a little research to find out what town would be the best town to live in that's near wherever I think I want to work, for example, or my family or whatever.

 So the way you approach it is what's the smallest thing you can do?